Basic Tips When Writing for the Web

 - Do not use ALL CAPS for emphasis; it's LIKE SHOUTING at someone.
 Instead, use bold or bold italic.

-- Use the following spelling and capitalization:
+- Use the following spelling and hyphenation for these commonly-used words:

 - web, website, webinar, webcam, webliography, webmaster (but "web page" is two words)